 The quality of the mobile industry depends on the quality of devices and applications.

 Device manufacturing is skyrocketing with new grounds being broken every six months.
 The historic landmark of a $1.000 mass-produced phone has been reached by Apple.
 The Android market came back with rethought affordability of top-notch smartphones.
 The hardware mobile industry is doing well overall.
-As for the mobile apps, they’ve come into common use years ago and are growing.
+As for mobile apps, they’ve come into common use years ago and are growing.

 A modern app has to be modern in all senses.
 When it comes to mobile, user impatience puts extra pressure on production teams but is rewarding in return.